brendanhasz/probflow/README.md

-# bk
+# ProbFlow

-Keras-like interface for building variational Bayesian models with TensorFlow Probability
+A Keras-like interface for building variational Bayesian models with TensorFlow Probability.